What kind of name is St-Cyr?

 So how DO you say it?

-When a French speaker says the name, it winds up sounding a like like “sincere” in English (a little more “sain” then “sin”).
+When a French speaker says the name, it winds up sounding a bit like “sincere” in English (a little more “sain” then “sin”).
 In English I usually introduce myself saying it like “Saint Sear”.

 This Google Translate audio is really good for it, actually.
 Try clicking both the English and the French audio sounds!